-Grand theft is considered a felony in the fourth degree, which has a presumptive sentence of six months to three years in jail and / or a fine of up to $5000 (O.R.C. §2929.14).
+Grand theft is considered a felony in the fourth degree, which has a presumptive sentence of six months to three years in jail and/or a fine of up to $5000 (O.R.C. §2929.14).

 No one wants to deal with a criminal charge, no matter what the severity.
-Unfortunately, a felony grand theft charge in Ohio will not only bring severe sentencing, it will also stay on your permanent arrest record, possibly disabling you from accomplishing the long term goals you have set for yourself.
+Unfortunately, a felony grand theft charge in Ohio will not only bring severe sentencing, it will also stay on your permanent arrest record, possibly disabling you from accomplishing the long-term goals you have set for yourself.

 Considering the weight of this situation, it is of paramount importance to retain legal counsel that is both experienced and qualified in representing those accused of theft offenses.
-Brian Joslyn has several spent years representing those who are dealing with theft allegations and will bring all the knowledge and understanding of this legal process that to develop the strongest defense strategy possible for your personal situation.
+Brian Joslyn has several spent years representing those who are dealing with theft allegations and will bring all the knowledge and understanding of this legal process to develop the strongest defense strategy possible for your personal situation.